 Gelato…from a very proud Italian man 🙂

-Florence is known for being the art capital of Italy, but you can find interesting pieces outside of the museums and galleries as well.
-Make sure to look at your feet when walking so you don’t ruin any chalk designs!
+Florence is known for being the art capital of Italy, and you definitely won’t want to miss the Uffizi Gallery, but you can find interesting pieces outside of the museums and galleries as well.
+Make sure to look at your feet when walking so you don’t ruin any chalk designs.

 It’s said that there are over 900 churches / cathedrals in Rome!

 For wine and cheese enthusiasts, Italy is your place.

 Venice may be crowded and not as authentic as many other cities in Rome, but there’s just something special about it…